Evolution of circumstellar discs in young star-forming regions: Introduction

+The observed structure in GW Ori's circum-triple disc \citep{2021MNRAS.508..392S} may have been caused either by resonances in dynamics or by planet formation.
+Observations by \citet{rodriguez2018} reveal newly-detected tidal streams in RW Aur A, and they propose that these might be the result of many subsequent close encounters. \citet{winter2018b} simulate the disc around DO Tau, which presents a tidal tail, and argue that this shape could have been caused by a close encounter with the nearby triple system HV Tau.
+There is also evidence that the young disc of the solar system was affected by such an encounter.
+The sharp edge of the solar system at $\sim 50$\,au could be a sign that a passing star truncated its early disc \citep{breslau2014, punzo2014}.
+The highly eccentric and inclined orbits of the \emph{Sednitos}, a group of 13 detected planetoids in the outskirts of the solar system, suggest they might have been captured from the disc of a nearby passing star \citep{jilkova2015}.

-Another mechanism that can alter the evolution of circumstellar discs is photoevaporation.
-Photoevaporation is the process in which high energy photons heat the disc surface, causing them to evaporate.
+Another mechanism that can alter the evolution of circumstellar discs is photoevaporation, through which high-energy photons heat the discs' surfaces, causing it to evaporate.
 The source of these photons can be the host star (internal photoevaporation) or bright stars in the vicinity (external photoevaporation).
-Photoevaporation is driven by far ultraviolet (FUV), extreme ultraviolet (EUV), and X-ray photons \citep{johnstone1998, adams2004}.
-The effects of internal and external photoevaporation on circumstellar discs are rather distinct.
+Photoevaporation is driven by far-ultraviolet (FUV), extreme ultraviolet (EUV), and X-ray photons \citep{johnstone1998, adams2004}.
+The effects of internal and external photoevaporation on circumstellar discs are distinct.
 Internal photoevaporation can clear areas of the disc at specific disc radii, causing the opening of gaps \citep{gorti2009, gorti2009a, owen2010, font2004, fatuzzo2008, hollenbach2000}.
-External photoevaporation can remove mass from all over the disc surface, but the outer regions of the discs are more vulnerable because the material is less strongly bound to the host star \citep{johnstone1998, adams2004}.
+External photoevaporation can remove mass from all over the disc surface, but the outer regions of the discs are more vulnerable because the material is less strongly bound to the host star \citep{johnstone1998, adams2004, haworth2019}.